Tuyển Business Intelligence Chi Nhánh Công Ty TNHH KPMG làm việc tại Hà Nội thu nhập Thỏa thuận

 Chi Tiết Tin Tuyển Dụng Business Intelligence Tại Chi Nhánh Công Ty TNHH KPMG

-- Hà Nội: 46th Floor, Keangnam Hanoi Landmark Tower, 72 Building, Plot E6, Pham Hung Street, Cau Giay New Urb
+- Hà Nội: 46th Floor, Keangnam Hanoi Landmark Tower, 72 Building, Yen Hoa Ward, Hanoi

 Mô Tả Công Việc Business Intelligence Với Mức Lương Thỏa thuận

+• Support IFRS 17 implementations, covering financial impact assessments, preparation of methodology papers and supporting clients with actuarial system calculation setup

-• Assist Partners and Directors in pro-actively managing client relationships, respond to client queries in an effective and timely manner
+• Assist in Business development: supporting Partners/ Directors in Business development; pro-actively managing client relationships, respond to client queries in an effective and timely manner

 • Address any knowledge gaps through learning and adaptation as appropriate